saifyxpro/saifyxpro/README.md

 ## 🎯 Current Focus

-I'm actively seeking opportunities as an **AI/ML Engineer** where I can:
+I'm actively seeking opportunities as an **AI Engineer** where I can:

 - ✅ Build and deploy production-ready AI systems
 - ✅ Work with LLMs, computer vision, and generative models